Duke of Edinburgh Award

 At City College, students have the opportunity to sign up for the Duke of Edinburgh’s Bronze, Silver or Gold Awards, designed for young people aged 14-24 years of age.

-Completing the Awards requires a great deal of commitment for between six and 18 months, but brings a great sense of personal achievement.
+Completing the Awards requires a great deal of commitment lasting between six and 18 months, but brings a great sense of personal achievement.
 Students need to complete four different sections: volunteering, skill, physical, and an expedition.
 For the Gold Award you will be expected to undertake a residential section.

 - Volunteering: to get involved in a project that helps the environment, individuals, charities, the community or all four.